 Background

-My background encompasses a diverse range of clinical training experiences.
-I received generalist training at Widener University’s Institute for Graduate Clinical Psychology, which provided me with the opportunity to assess and treat patients across the spectrum of lifespan development, addressing a wide variety of presenting problems in various treatment settings.
-My clinical experience includes inpatient and outpatient substance use treatment settings, psychoeducational and neuropsychological testing, community-based treatment and assessment of severe mental health conditions.
-I have extensive training in organizational development and have collaborated with students and executives to enhance their leadership skills.
+I completed generalist training in Clinical Psychology at Widener University, which provided me with the opportunity to assess and treat patients across the spectrum of lifespan development.
+My training background includes inpatient and outpatient substance use treatment settings, psychoeducational and neuropsychological testing, community-based treatment, and assessment of severe mental health conditions.
+I also have extensive training in organizational/leadership development and assessment, and have collaborated with students and executives to enhance their leadership skills.
 Prior to pursuing graduate studies, I spent several years working in sales and design.

 Approach

 My approach to treatment can formally be described as eclectic.
 This means that I tailor my approach to the unique presenting problems of each individual patient.
-This involves an initial case formulation, in which I work with patients to understand their personal history and background, and work together to formulate hypotheses about how various experiential, biological, and innate psychological factors may be influencing current struggles.
-This is not a one-off process, but rather an ongoing project that is refined, elaborated, and understood through the process of individual therapy.
-In plain terms, this means I work with patients to understand the root causes of their current problems, and collaborate to find creative solutions.
+This involves an initial case formulation, in which I work with patients to understand their personal history and background, and collaborate to formulate hypotheses about how various experiential, biological, and innate psychological factors may be influencing current struggles.
+In plain terms, this means I work with patients to figure out the root causes and patterns of their current problems, and collaborate to find creative solutions.

 Specialty

 I see patients for individual psychotherapy from a HIPAA-compliant teletherapy platform.
 Some seek individual therapy for substance use, difficult life transitions, or the inability to make necessary changes for a fulfilling life.
 While psychiatric diagnoses like depression, anxiety, or ADHD can help put a name to our struggles, they often fail to fully capture the scope of an individual’s experience.
-I’m comfortable treating patients with various presenting problems; however, due to the remote nature of my practice, some patients require a higher level of care than I am able to provide.
+I’m comfortable treating patients with a wide range of presenting problems.
 Please reach out if you’re interested in working together so that we can determine whether I might be a good fit.